1. Flux Charts

 Users can use entry conditions as triggers for stop-loss exits.
 This setting can be found under the long and short exit conditions.

-Here is an example of a stop-loss exit being set to trigger once a 3 star sell signal is detected.
+Here is an example of a stop-loss exit being set to trigger once a bearish signal is detected.

 Fixed SL